 Further along in the same line is another field which starts with "|SerialNo#".
 The value after that tag is your USERID for Business Edition manual downloads.

-If your license is Active, you may also query your My Account page for the API password value.
+If your license is Active and you are an End User linked to the Serial Number, you may also query your My Account page for the API password value.

 Once you have the PPMX files downloaded, installing a module from PPMX files is documented here:

 I have installed the module Tk-TableMatrix 1.23 ( Installed from AS, using